srinivas-palakurti/customer-questionnaire/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+It's an Ember JS application for Online Questionnaire with different question types (Freetext,	Multiple	choice	(single	answer),	Multiple	choice	(multi	answer).

+Each question has Description with availbale options dynamically, user can submit seleted options, on succesful submission application will be redirected to Home Page.

 ## Prerequisites

 You will need the following things properly installed on your computer.